 When I was done with Spiewak's article, I still didn't have a solid idea of how to implement OT on text or XML or any particular datatype.
 He directs to you to the Google Wave whitepapers to find out more, but I found the ot.py implementation to be a better explanation.
 It's pretty small and easy to read in entirety.
 There are more implementations at that link (js, Haskell, lua) but I haven't dug into them.
 If you find one that you think is great, let me know!

 If you draw any quad and join its midpoints with lines, you get a parallelogram!
 That's pretty neat.
-The animation below repeatedly draws a random quad and joins its midpoints with lines.
+The animation below repeatedly draws a (not quite) random quad and joins its midpoints with lines.